What are Trigger Finger and Trigger Thumb?

 Trigger Finger and Trigger Thumb are common examples of tenosynovitis, inflammation of tendons of the hand and wrist.

-Tendons and pulleys help your fingers and thumbs bend.
+Tendons and pulleys, thickened area of the sheath, help your fingers and thumbs bend.
 Normally, the flexor tendons easily fit through the sheath in each finger and pass back and forth without difficulty as the finger bends and straightens.

 When the flexor tendons of a finger or thumb become swollen (tenosynovitis) they get stuck in the tube-like sheath around them.
 If the tendons become swollen, the sheath cannot accommodate them.

-Consequently, as the tendons try to move in and out of the sheath they become stuck and then pop through, leading to triggering.
+Consequently, as the tendons try to move in and out of the sheath they become stuck and may pop through, leading to triggering.

 Symptoms of Trigger Finger and Thumb